dhutapratama/docs/urls.md

 <a name="signed-urls"></a>
 ### Signed URLs

-Laravel allows you to easily create "signed" URLs to named routes.
-These URLs have a "signature" hash appended to the query string which allows Laravel to verify that the URL has not been modified since it was created.
+Lets allows you to easily create "signed" URLs to named routes.
+These URLs have a "signature" hash appended to the query string which allows Lets to verify that the URL has not been modified since it was created.
 Signed URLs are especially useful for routes that are publicly accessible yet need a layer of protection against URL manipulation.

 For example, you might use signed URLs to implement a public "unsubscribe" link that is emailed to your customers.
 To create a signed URL to a named route, use the `signedRoute` method of the `URL` facade: